KaotoIO/kaoto/packages/ui/src/util/xsd/README.md

-XmlSchemaTS - XML Schema Parser written in TypeScript, parted from Apache XmlSchema
+XmlSchemaTS - XML Schema Parser written in TypeScript, ported from Apache XmlSchema
 ==============================================

 This is supposed to be a minimal porting from [Apache XmlSchema](https://ws.apache.org/xmlschema/)